hapax/hapax.github.io/assets/teaching.md

 the missiles.
 Swiss mathematician
 [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli)
-called this curve the *spira mirabilis* (marvellous spiral) since he was so struck by this self-resemblance property.
+called this curve the *spira mirabilis* ("marvellous spiral") since he was so struck by this self-resemblance property.
 His gravestone even bears the enigmatic Latin phrase